Peter F. Nájera

 Corri is an active community volunteer at St. Peter's Catholic Church and at St. Peter's Catholic School.
 She has also been involved as a volunteer with Kansas Food Bank and their Food-4-Kids program, Big Brother Big Sisters, and the Lord's Diner Wichita to help combat hunger in the community with dignity and respect.
 Corri began her studies at Kansas State University before earning her B.A. in Psychology from Wichita State University.

 Becky manages all facets of the Foundation's accounting needs including but not limited to the annual tax return, grant documentation, required distributions, and assisting with all IRS compliance requirements.
-She has worked closely with the Rudd Portfolio for 7 years.
+She has worked closely with other Rudd operating companies for 7 years.

 Becky graduated from Kansas State University earning her Bachelor in Business Administration with a major in Accounting and a minor in Economics.